Ventura Home Group’s commitment to our clients

 ‘Personal information’ is information or an opinion whether true or not, and whether recorded in a material form or not, about an individual whose identity is apparent, or can reasonably be ascertained, from the information or opinion.

-What kinds of personal information does Smart Homes for Living collect and hold?
+What kinds of personal information does VHG collect and hold?

 The personal information we may collect and hold varies and is dependent on the product requested or the service to be provided.
 Details can include but are not limited to: